Hexellate/Testing/README.md

 All commands are run with `npm run commandname` (i.e. `npm run dev`)

-- `dev` : Launches electron for development, with hotloading and dev tools
+- `dev` : Launches both the Webpack dev environment and React-devtools
+- `webpack-dev` : Runs Webpack dev environment, with hotloading enabled
+- `react-devtools` : Opens the React devtools
 - `clean` : Removes the `dist/` directory
 - `clean-npm` : Deletes all packages and `package-lock.json`
 - `clean-all` : Runs all clean commands